-FIGURE 6.
+Figure 6.
 Enterohepatic circulation of bile acids

 The bile salts in circulating pool are only 3-6gm but the quantity required for digestion is 4-8 gram.
-Normal digestion and absorption of fat is able to take place by recirculation.
+Normal digestion and absorption of fat can take place by recirculation.
 The total circulating pool circulate twice during digestion of each meal.